Use a little emotional detachment to prevent fights with your honey from destroying you.

 Looking for more support and ideas for making your marriage better?
 You’ll find what you’re looking for in Unhappy Marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with their marriage and aren’t sure they can turn things around.
+I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who are struggling with their marriage and aren’t sure they can turn things around.
 You can join my anonymous newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.